bcgov/platform-developer-docs/check-application-health-after-outage.md

 ---
 title: Check application health after an outage

+slug: check-application-health-after-outage

 description: Describes aspects of your application you can check to ensure they're up and running after an outage.

 keywords: openshift, devops, outage, recovery

-page purpose: Gives guidelines on what to check on in an application if there has a platform-wide outage.
+page_purpose: Gives guidelines on what to check on in an application if there has a platform-wide outage.

 audience: developer

 author: Jonathan Bond

-content owner: Cailey Jones
+content_owner: Cailey Jones
 ---

 # Post-Outage Application Checklist